Introduction

 Natural sources and application

-Vitamin E – protective shield against environmental stress
+Vitamin E – Shield against environmental stress

 Benefits of Vitamin E